lolo859/vodka-dev/docs/vodka-lib-usage.md

 This function return the time from the beginning of the process.

+---

+### `template<typename type,typename...
+Args> class vodka::utilities::SafeAttribute`

+This class ensure that the result of somes algorithms and treatement function can't be falsified.
+The algorythm used for that isn't stored in the instance but in a `std::function` that need to be inserted using the function constructor.
+The function is supposed to be stored privately in the client class.

+**Template:**
+- `typename type` : specify the type returned by the function
+- `typename...
+Args` : the various arguments of the function

+**Method:**
+- `const type& run(Args... args)` : run the specified function with the expected arguments and return the result, can only be run once
+- `bool is_initialized()` : return either `true` or `false`, according to the current state of the stored value
+- `const type& get()` : return the value, even if it's not initialized, be careful with this method

+---

+### `vodka::utilities::encoding`

+This is the namespace that store encoding function.

+---

+#### `std::string vodka::utilities::encoding::hash_then_encode(std::string origin)`

+This function is used to hash then encode in the Vodka checksum encoding the content of the kernels sections.

+**Arguments:**
+- `std::string origin` : the input for the function

+---

+#### `std::string vodka::utilities::encoding::encode_to_bin(std::string input)`

+This function is used to encode the non-integrity tag.

+**Arguments:**
+- `std::string input` : the input for the function

+---

 ## `vodka::library`

 That namespace is responsible for the transcoding of internal libraries function call.